We-P/Project-C/Infrastructure/Azure_Scripts/README.md

 Private IP address range `Class A: 10.0.
 0.0 to 10.255.
 255.255` is used in script.

+## Deploy
+Deploy all the resources after making all the necessary changes using command
+* `terraform apply`

 ## End result
 ![Screenshot (166)](https://user-images.githubusercontent.com/98507485/208696636-c6f19b6a-ff9b-48ca-b9d4-34d8fc8aec31.png)